gustavozeferino-zz/NetworkApp/README.md

 All features are implemented using the R-package qgraph version 1.3.1.

+## Latest Updates

+UPDATE (01-14-2015):
+Fixed bug for uploading files that uses whitespace as separation

 ## References:

 Epskamp, S., Cramer, A. O. J., Waldorp, L. J., Schmittmann, V. D., & Borsboom, D. (2012) qgraph: Network Visualizations of Relationships in Psychometric Data. *Journal of Statistical Software, 48*, 1 - 18.